Elves in fiction

 In many works of modern fantasy, elves are depicted as a race or species of pointy-eared humanoid beings.
 These depictions arise from the álfar of Norse mythology influencing elves in fantasy as being semi-divine and of human stature, whose key traits are being friendly with nature and animals (Oftentimes being able to communicate with some facet of nature).
 However, this differs from Norse and the traditional elves found in Middle Ages folklore and Victorian era literature.

 Post-Tolkien fantasy elves tend to be immortal or long-lived in comparison to humans, more beautiful and wiser, with sharper senses and perceptions, and abilities or crafts that seem alien or magical.
-Often elves do not possess facial or body hair, are not portrayed as fat or old, and are consequently perceived to be androgynous.
-As a race, Elves are typically depicted as more ancient than humans or other races, mentioned to have flourished in a sort of Golden Age forgotten by other races.
-That age was often long before other races appeared or were created.
-Consequently, Elves are often a living relic of a setting's respective fictional mythology and source of its lore.
+They may be from an age long before other races appeared or were created.
+Consequently, Elves often serve as living relics of a setting's fictional mythology and the source of its lore.